 Recently, a new way to see the Li River has become available to Western tourists.
 The trip to Yangshuo by raft was until recently only available to domestic Chinese tourists.
 The Government has recently opened this unique adventure to foreigners.

 There are many Li River Cruise operators providing cruises from Zhujiang Wharf, about 30 minutes drive from downtown Guilin, where most hotels are located.
 The cruises leave the wharf between 9 and 9:30am and the boat covers the 83 kilometers to Yangshuo in 4–5 hours depending on the level of water in the river.

 The ships are air-conditioned, which is necessary on hot summer days, and usually have two decks for passenger seating and outside observation decks and areas.
 The seats are comfortable without being luxurious.

-Lunch is included on all of the boats that I have been on.
-The meal is a tourist-style Chinese lunch, and I have had much better.
+A Chinese buffet lunch is served on board.
 Drinks and other refreshments are available on the boat.
 In my experience, the restrooms have been clean with Western style toilets.
 I am told that some of the lower-priced boats have squat toilets.

 The ships provide a great platform to view the picturesque Li River, the karst mountains, which are the main attraction, and life which is happening both on the river and on the bank.

 The cruise terminates in Yangshuo, which is one of the playgrounds of China.

 When I heard that there was a different way to see the fantastic scenery on the Li River I was excited.
 I knew that I had some very old friends visiting in the near future and as the Li River cruise is a must for people coming to Guilin, I have to say I was not looking forward to another trip down the river on a cruiser.